NFPT Personal Trainer Certification Review: Pros & Cons

 • Premier Package: $349

-The NFPT also offers an exam only option for $199, and this does not include any course or test prep material.
-Plus, there are pay-as-you-go financing options available for $169 and $224.
+The NFPT also offers an exam only option but this does not include any course or test prep material.
+Plus, there are pay-as-you-go financing options available.

 Continuing Education & Recertification

-Each year you will need to complete two CECs, or Continuing Education Credits.
-You can earn these credits in a variety of ways, such as through NFPT Self-Tests, free courses, workshops, seminars, CPR/AED certification, getting liability insurance, and more.
+You can earn these credits in a variety of ways — through NFPT self-tests, free courses, workshops, seminars, CPR/AED* certification, and more.
+You can even get 0.25 credits for providing proof of liability insurance!

 The NFPT is very flexible in how you receive these credits, stating, “If you take the time to do an exercise science or fitness business learning activity, we’ll give you the credit!”
 There are also no submission fees, which is unique to NFPT.

-There are a few specialized CECs you can complete through NFPT.
-These online courses are offered at a low cost and allow you to specialize your personal training focus.
-The following is a list of NFPT’s CEC courses:
+There are a few specialized CECs you can complete through NFPT as well.
+These online courses are offered at a low cost and help you specialize in or develop an area of expertise:

 • MS Fitness Training Specialist